MaybeMarq/File-Converter/README.md

 ## User Privacy
 No data regarding content of files, type of files, or current user is collected or shared with anyone.

+## Installation
+Refer to the documentation file which goes into detail of installing python, the required dependencies, and this script.

 ## Contribute
 To contribute, refer to the documentation file.